 John R. Kennedy Media is wholly owned by John R. Kennedy.

-John is currently a music news writer for iHeartRadio.ca whose articles also appear on the websites of more than 100 radio stations across Canada.
-He is also the editorial director of PopGoesTheNews.com and a globally syndicated photographer for Splash News.

-• • •

-John R. Kennedy Media is wholly owned by John R. Kennedy.

 John is currently a music news writer for iHeartRadio whose articles appear on iHeartRadio.ca as well as on the websites of more than 100 iHeartRadio stations across Canada.

 • • •